 - English -four units - Mathematics three units - Science three units - Social Studies two units - Foreign Language two units of the same language - Visual and/or Performing Arts one unit - 4.
-If transferring into Defiance College, an official transcript from each college and university attended sent directly from the institution to the Defiance College Office of Admissions. - 5.
-A personal interview may be required of some students upon stipulation by the Assistant Dean of Admissions and Financial Aid. - 6.
+If transferring into Defiance College, an official transcript from each college and university attended, as well as a final high school transcript or GED, sent directly from the institution(s) to the Defiance College Office of Admissions. - 5.
+A personal interview may be required of some students upon stipulation by the Admissions Review Committee. - 6.
 A sample of the student's writing ability may be required of some students upon stipulation by the Assistant Dean of Admissions and Financial Aid. - 7.
-Home schooled students are expected to complete the college preparatory units listed in the admissions criteria section, substantiated by supporting documentation from an approved home school association or local school district.
+Home schooled students are expected to complete the college preparatory units listed in the admissions criteria section, substantiated by supporting documentation from an approved home school association or local school district. - 8.
+Students transferring must submit a confidential transfer report form from the most recent institution attended.